disorderedmaterials/dissolve/docs/examples/water/step1a.md

 ## 1a.
 Draw the Molecule

-First, let's create an empty species and give it a suitable name.
+We will draw our molecule using Dissolve's built-in editor:

-> Species &#8680; Create... &#8680; Empty_
+> Species &#8680; Create... &#8680; Draw_
 {: .action .action_menu}
-> Double-click on the new species tab's title and change the name to `Water` {: .step}

-Now we can draw and connect the atoms we need to create our water molecule.
+A new editor window opens in which we can create our new species.

 > Choose "Draw mode" from the toolbar above the species viewer - ![Draw mode](../icons/viewer_edit.png) {: .action .action_mouse}